roman/nixDir/README.md

-In the example above, the `develop` overlay (which was defined on your `nix/overlays.nix` file and includes the overlays of some of your flake inputs) will be included in every `nixpkgs` import used within your flake exports.
+In the example above, the `develop` overlay (which was defined on your `nix/overlays.nix` file and includes the overlays of some of your flake inputs) will be included in every `nixpkgs` import used within your flake outputs.

 > **Note**
 > Given that flake overlays should be system agnostic, the